 This functionality is particularly useful in apps where images play a crucial role, such as gallery apps, e-commerce apps, social media apps, etc. In such apps, users often need to view images in detail, and the ability to zoom and pan images provides a much better user experience.

 The PhotoView widget enables users to zoom in and out of images using pinch gestures, and also drag the image around for better visibility.
-It is a part of the photo_view Flutter package, which can be easily added to any Flutter project.
+It can be implemented through photo_view Flutter package, which can be easily added to any Flutter project.

 The PhotoView widget in Flutter comes with a host of features that make it a powerful tool for displaying images.
 Here are some of the key features of the PhotoView widget: